 In This Article

-A strep throat test can determine if a strep infection causes your sore throat.
+A strep throat test can determine if a streptococcal infection causes your sore throat.
 Medical experts also use it for strep throat diagnosis.

 Know Your DNA Reviews